top of page

 9467 Olympic, 232 S. Tower

-Many people would like to know who is to blame for 4 housing element filing failures occurring over 2 1/2 years, and whether it resulted from incompetence or intentional conduct which may have been encouraged by builder's remedy developers.
+Many residents would like to know who is to blame for 4 housing element filing failures occurring over 2 1/2 years, and whether it resulted from incompetence or intentional conduct which may have been encouraged by builder's remedy developers.

-2. Planning Commissioners Peter Ostroff and Myra Demeter co-chaired the Planning Commission Ad Hoc Committee on the housing element filing.
+3. Planning Commissioners Peter Ostroff and Myra Demeter co-chaired the Planning Commission Ad Hoc Committee on the housing element filing.

 Despite the resulting substantial damage to our city, its skyline, our neighborhoods, our property values, and quality of life, council members will not initiate an inquiry to determine responsibility and whether the failures were due to negligence or intentional actions.
 So staff members and others who were incompetent or who may have intentionally sabotaged the housing element filing will continue to enjoy their generous salaries, benefits, and reputations.